 - CONFIRMATION # (this is located at the top of the confirmation email)

 Once they enter these pieces of data and click the CHECK-IN button to confirm, the registrant is finished and they are checked into the overall event.
+Note that you are not able to use self check-n for time stamping specific registration items.

 QR CODE SCAN